fargeo/archesguides/_pages/configuration.md

 ### Ontology Settings

 ## Settings.py
 A number of important user settings, security settings, and directory settings are configured from this file.
-Most of these settings work through django.
+Most of these settings are applied through Django.
 ### Upload settings
 You can set the destination directory for uploaded files by changing the value of MEDIA_ROOT
 ### Log settings